bitrise-io/devcenter/_articles/en/reviews/sharing-and-storing-workflows-among-apps-draft.md

 ## Storing bitrise.yml in a mono repository with other project's bitrise.yml

-You might store a lot of projects (along with their own ymls) in a single git repository (called mono-repo) for easier app accessibility & management.
-You might prefer configuring and testing your project's yml locally as opposed to testing it on virtual machines.
+You might store a lot of projects (along with their own .yml files) in a single git repository (called mono repo) for easier app accessibility & management.
+You might prefer configuring and testing your project's `bitrise.yml` locally as opposed to testing it on virtual machines.
 Then you push your changes back to git project repo where changes tracked and accessible for all project members.

-Now let's tie in Bitrise and run a specific project's yml directly from your git repo!
+Now let's tie in Bitrise and run a specific project's `bitrise.yml` directly from your git repo!

-Irrespective of keeping only one project and a yml or more in one folder, here is what you can do:
+Irrespective of keeping only one project and a `bitrise.yml` or more in one folder, here is what you can do:

 You can use a simple workflow in Bitrise that contains only two steps:

 * the `Git Clone Repository` Step
 * the  `Script` Step (or optionally the `Bitrise Start Build` Step)

 We're recruiting this workflow to perform 2 things: clone your git repo and start running a specific yml out of all the other projects that you store in your repo.
-Once the `Git Clone Repository` Step has cloned your git repository, the `Script` Step starts running (`bitrise run`) one of your project's yml or a [specific workflow](/bitrise-cli/workflows/) within that yml!
+Once the `Git Clone Repository` Step has cloned your git repository, the `Script` Step starts running (`bitrise run`) one of your project's `bitrise.yml` or a [specific workflow](/bitrise-cli/workflows/) within that .yml file!
 If you have [set up a webhook on Bitrise](/webhooks/index/) for your code hosting service, then you will be able to view your completed build's artifacts in the `APPS & ARTIFACTS` tab, once code has been pushed to git repo.

 {% include message_box.html type="info" title="Need Bitrise support for one of your mono-repo project?" content=" If you've been using the above method and need Bitrise support, we recommend you the following: since you have not uploaded your project specific yml to Bitrise, we do not have access to it and our Bitrise UI does not contain the cloned yml either!
 What we have access to is only the short workflow that contains the `Git Clone Repository` and the `Script` Steps!
 For easier troubleshooting, we recommend you to provide access to your git repository _or_ share your project specific yml with us!"%}

-{% include message_box.html type="note" title="Using Workflow Editor locally" content=" If you use our [Workflow Editor locally](https://github.com/bitrise-io/bitrise-workflow-editor), please note that it supports only ymls called bitrise.yml, and you can store only one bitrise.yml per folder." %}
+{% include message_box.html type="note" title="Using Workflow Editor locally" content=" If you use our [Workflow Editor locally](https://github.com/bitrise-io/bitrise-workflow-editor), please note that it only supports .yml files called `bitrise.yml`, and you can store only one `bitrise.yml` per folder." %}